- Hayao Miyazaki

 Made for children of all ages, even us big ones, the poetic and touching film centers on a boy named Sosuke.
 Playing on shore near his seaside home, Sosuke sees what he believes is a goldfish trapped in a jar.
 Upon closer examination, he sees it has a fish body with fins but the face of a human girl.
 He sets her free and revives her, cutting his finger on the jar in the process.
 She licks the blood from his finger and having tasted it, she can now transform back and forth from fish to human.
 He names her Ponyo.
 Their friendship commences when Ponyo stays with Sosuke and his mother, learning human ways like eating noodles and sleeping underneath warm blankets.
 These moments are tender and joyful, and they’re the most pleasant in the film.

-Searching for Ponyo is the wizard, her father Fujimoto (voice of Liam Neeson), who created her to help restore authority to his undersea world.
-Fujimoto makes allusions to wiping out humanity for its crimes against the oceans; as the story moves forward, he calms, his concern aimed at recovering his most beloved daughter.
-And briefly he does return her home, but she escapes, drinking from her father’s elixirs derived from the depths of the sea to gain mystical powers.
+Searching for Ponyo is the wizard, her father Fujimoto, who created her to help restore authority to his undersea world.
+Fujimoto makes allusions to wiping out humanity for its crimes against the oceans.
+He calms as the story moves forward, his concern aimed at recovering his most beloved daughter.
+And briefly, he does return her home, but she escapes, drinking from her father’s elixirs derived from the depths of the sea to gain mystical powers.
 She releases massive amounts of this power in her return to Sosuke; a swell of tsunamis and flooding shifts the balance from humanity to Nature—but even if the scale has tipped to the other side, there’s still an unbalance.

 The other common Miyazaki theme prevalent through his career and central in Ponyo is the importance of family and friendship.
 Whether he’s offering an environmental argument or not, family and friends reside at the heart of every one of the director’s films.
 Sometimes family is a tight unit of siblings and parents (My Neighbor Totoro), other times it’s the friends found on a long journey of self-discovery (Kiki’s Delivery Service).
 But when combined here, Miyazaki makes his most established themes one.
 Fujimoto tries to reassemble his link with Ponyo; Sosuke tries to bring someone else (Ponyo) into the family to replace his out-to-sea father.
 All the while, the Japanese oceanic landscape reflects the emotions of the characters in fluid life.